aklinker1/zero-zip/README.md

 ## Supported Runtimes

+Any runtime with access to `node:zlib`:

-- ✅ Node, Deno, Bun - any runtime with `node:zlib`
+- ✅ Node, Deno, Bun
 - ❌ Browser

 ## Features